bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 32°
-- Cloudy
+- Rain
-- 87% humidity
+- 88% humidity
 - 11 mph wind
-- 93% cloud cover
+- 92% cloud cover
 - 51 AQI 🟨
 - 0.25 inches of snow and 0.02 inches of rain expected in the next 48 hours